samgeverdt/samgeverdt.github.io/_pages/about.md

 I also served as a team member in AmeriCorps National Civilian Conservation Corps after successfully completing FEMA Corps Training Institute, Academy, Basic, and Public Assistance Training.
 During my service, I completed 1,700+ hours of community service with a diverse team of seven members assisting in disaster recovery, and I also served as the team Transportation and Wellness Coordinator to support logistic and health needs.
 Lastly, I assisted the TSA K9 threat detection team with security testing at Minneapolis International Airport.

 When I am not working in disaster relief or conducting research, I am a competitive powerlifter who holds several state records and enjoys craft beers and good puzzles.
 I also substitute teach science courses, instructing students grades 5-9 in earth science, math, and geography.
-I am currently attending the University of Maryland, Baltimore
+I am currently attending the University of Maryland, Baltimore"